PalakKumari/Secrets/README.md

 # Secrets

-A web app that lets you add your Secrets Anonymously.
+A web app that lets you share your Secrets Anonymously.
 To see all the secrets submitted by people, register and login after setting up the project in your local environment.

 ## Features